dvajs/dva-knowledgemap/README_en.md

-[dva.js](https://github.com/dvajs/dva) and it's command line tool [dva-cli](https://github.com/dvajs/dva-cli), so you can start building projects like [dva-hackernews](https://github.com/dvajs/dva-hackernews) in no time without all the unnecessary extras in no time without all the unnecessary extras.
+[dva.js](https://github.com/dvajs/dva) and it's command line tool [dva-cli](https://github.com/dvajs/dva-cli), so you can start building projects like [dva-hackernews](https://github.com/dvajs/dva-hackernews) in no time without all the unnecessary extras.

 ## Table of Contents